iago-mendes/stemguy-posts/2021-01-03-evolution-of-stars.md

 The remaining content from a planetary nebula is a white dwarf, having the size approximately equal to the Earth.
 White dwarfs are kept in balance due to the degeneracy pressure, which is a consequence of the Pauli exclusion principle for electrons.

 They don't produce more energy, emitting only the stored amount.
-Therefore, in theory, there could exist a black dwarf, which is basically a white dwarf that consumed all of its energy.
+Therefore, in theory, there could exist a *black* dwarf, which would be basically a white dwarf that consumed all of its energy.
 However, the time needed for a black dwarf to be formed is greater than the age of the universe; hence, we cannot detect this type of object.

 ## Neutron stars

 <Img url='https://api.stemguy.club/uploads/neutron-star.png-fe8b8d12fa00c24fea15bf662f910578.png' alt='Neutron start with blast' credit="NASA's Goddard Space Flight Center/CI Lab" creditLink='https://svs.gsfc.nasa.gov/12740' width=1500 height=844 />

 As a result of a supernova, the remaining content with mass similar to the Sun will become a neutron star.
-In the formation process, electrons and protons are fused, resting only neutrons in the atoms.
+In the formation process, electrons and protons are fused, resting only neutrons from the atoms.
 The result is a small object — with a radius on the order of 10 km —, which is kept in balance by the **Pauli exclusion principle**.

 ## Black holes